lab-of-living-matter/freqent/README.md

-# Spectral estimate of entropy production rates for random variables and fields
+# Spectral estimate of entropy production rates via entropy production factor
 This repository contains code written in Python to calculate entropy production rates from times series data of random variables and fields.
+The paper describing the technique described here can be found [here](https://arxiv.org/abs/1911.10696).

 ### Theory
 We solve for the entropy production exhibited by a time series of $`N \geq 2`$ variables over a time $`T`$, $`\mathbf{x}(t)`$, using the information theoretic measure of entropy production introduced in [Kawai, Parrondo, and Van den Broeck, PRL 2007](https://link.aps.org/doi/10.1103/PhysRevLett.98.080602),